Edelweiss-Hackathon/Option-Chain-Tool/README.md

 ## Feedback

-If you have any feedback, please reach out to us at bhavyasura12@gmail.com
+If you have any feedback, please reach out to us at aryan.parekh@somaiya.edu

 ## Screenshots